foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 ```

 ### `[[target.starknet-contract]]`
-Scarb supports registering targets that are handled by Scarb extensions.
-Such targets are called external.
-All fields are optional.
-See more about [targets](https://docs.swmansion.com/scarb/docs/reference/targets.html) in Scarb documentation.
+The `starknet-contract` target allows to build the package as a Starknet Contract.
+See more about [Starknet Contract Target](https://docs.swmansion.com/scarb/docs/extensions/starknet/contract-target.html#starknet-contract-target) in Scarb documentation.

 ```toml
 [[target.starknet-contract]]